Elastic Disk Provisioning (Erl, Naserpour)

-MechanismsCloud Storage Device, Cloud Usage Monitor, Hypervisor, Pay-Per-Use Monitor, Resource Replication, Virtual Server
+MechanismsCloud Storage Device, Cloud Usage Monitor, Container, Hypervisor, Pay-Per-Use Monitor, Resource Replication, Virtual Server

 Compound PatternsBurst In, Burst Out to Private Cloud, Burst Out to Public Cloud, Cloud Authentication, Cloud Balancing, Elastic Environment, Infrastructure-as-a-Service (IaaS), Isolated Trust Boundary, Multitenant Environment, Platform-as-a-Service (PaaS), Private Cloud, Public Cloud, Resilient Environment, Resource Workload Management, Secure Burst Out to Private Cloud/Public Cloud, Software-as-a-Service (SaaS)

 A scenario based on the use of a dynamic-disk allocation based provisioning model.